mediaessenz/nodered-snap/README.md

     tail -f /var/log/syslog | grep ' snap'

 You may wish to filter it further of course if you run a lot of snaps.

+You can also use

+    sudo snap disable node-red
+    sudo snap enable node-red

+to stop and restart the application.